JoonHyeok-hozy-Kim/upenn_mcit/IV_Prep/AJ/ajiv_mk2.md

 - This is why I am particularly interested in working at your company.
 - (This button stops the ultrafiltration, gets the blood pressure, and drops the blood flow rate.)
 - convection.[(TOP)](#list-of-contents)

+# 2.1 Perfect Choice 지원 동기
+- I hope I can work in the US as soon as possible.
+- While I have received a direct hire offer from another facility,
+  - I've been dissatisfied with the lack of
+    - detailed immigration information and support there.
+- So, I have not signed the letter yet.
+- Meanwhile, I heard that Perfect Choice is well-prepared for
+  - processes like securing the PWD date for the new employees.
+- Nurses in Korea also told me that
+  - you can minimize the time it takes to immigrate and
+  - you have extensive knowledge in this area.
+- That's why I've decided to apply to you.

 # 3. 장 단점
 - My strong point is that I am an outgoing person.